 We cover more inexpensive online business opportunities for Canadians in the article, 10 Low-Cost Side Businesses you can Start Online from Home.

 Having a website gives you the opportunity to sell your own products and services or affiliate products with very little overhead.
 Building a website is so much easier than it used to be.
-Most hosts offer “point and click” website builders that can have you online in an afternoon, or you can go with an eCommerce platform like Shopify Canada that is designed for people who have little technical knowledge.
+Most hosts offer “point and click” website builders that can have you online in an afternoon, or you can go with an eCommerce platform like Shopify Canada, which is designed for people who have little technical knowledge.
 The same ease applies to blogging, with many website hosts offering a one-click installation of free WordPress software.
-Choose a free template and you’re in business.
-Alternatively, Digital Growth Canada will build your WordPress website for a low one-time fee of $97, and then host it for a hundred dollars per year.

 You can maintain your online business part time when you get a full-time job, or be so successful that it becomes your full-time job.
 It’s reassuring to have something “on the side” as back-up in an unstable economy as well.